-Lube is, of course, a liquid, so for carry-ons, you must follow the 3-1-1 rule with it (and other liquids such as massage oil).
+Lube is, of course, a liquid, so for carry-ons, you must follow the 3-1-1 rule with it (and other liquids such as massage oil and even massage candles).
 Liquids must be in 3.4 ounce or less sized bottles, then placed into a single quart, clear, plastic ziplock bag.
 Even a half-empty container of lube is not acceptable if the container exceeds 3.4 ounces, which most do.
 So try purchasing a small plastic container and filling it with your favorite lube.
 Or pack lube samples, which are all less than 3.4 ounces.